aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Lab-Scenario-Preview/module2-unit7.md

 ### Lab overview

-In this lab, you will how to create a Virtual WAN in Azure Portal to establish a global network infrastructure.
+In this lab, you will learn how to create a Virtual WAN in Azure Portal to establish a global network infrastructure.
 Add Azure regions, configure site-to-site VPN connections and configure Virtual Network to the Virtual Hub connection.

 ### Objectives